 Basic flex materials

-Flex materials offer better material properties when compared to rigid PCBs.
+Flex materials offer better material properties than rigid PCBs.
 A flex board will have the following materials:

-Dielectric insulator and coverlayer: Polyimide is the primary material used for both flex core and coverlay layers.
-The thickness of this dielectric flex material is uniform with an improved dielectric constant (Dk) value ranging between 2.5 to and 3.2 at 10GHz.
+Dielectric insulator and coverlay: Polyimide is used primarily for flex core and coverlay layers.
+The thickness of this dielectric flex material is uniform, with an improved dielectric constant (Dk) value ranging between 2.5 to and 3.2 at 10GHz.
 The lack of woven glass reinforcement eliminates variations in Dk.
 Due to its cast manufacturing process, polyimide has an extremely uniform thickness.
 The typical layer thickness ranges from 0.5 to 4 mils.

-Conductor: As copper foil is a good conductor, it is extensively used in making PCB circuits.
+Conductor: Copper foil is a good conductor, so it is extensively used in making PCB circuits.
 Polyimide flex cores are cladded with either electro-deposited or rolled annealed copper.
-This copper is very thin and is suitable for both dynamic and static applications.
+This copper is very thin and suitable for both dynamic and static applications.
 0.5oz (0.7mils) copper is commonly used in flex PCBs.
 The most common flex PCB copper weights are 0.5oz and 1oz.
 The maximum copper weight is 2oz.
 This gives the best combination of the thinnest possible construction.

-Flexible copper-clad laminate (FCCL): It is a flex PCB’s core component that comprises layers of copper foil and polyimide.
+Flexible copper-clad laminate (FCCL): It is a flex PCB’s core component comprising copper foil and polyimide layers.
 These boards generally use rolled annealed copper.
 Rolled annealed copper is created by subjecting electro-deposited copper to the rolled annealed process.
 It provides a tighter bend radius.
 The grain structure is transformed from a vertical to an elongated horizontal structure.
 This improves the ductility of copper, making it suitable for dynamic applications.
 Fully annealed or low-temperature annealed copper gives better flexing characteristics.

-Bondply: These composites are made of polyimide films coated with B-staged acrylic adhesives on both sides.
-To encapsulate etched details in heavy copper multi-layered constructions of flex/rigid-flex boards, bondply is used in-between two conductive layers from different FCCL cores.
+Bondply: These composites are polyimide films coated with B-staged acrylic adhesives on both sides.
+To encapsulate etched details in heavy copper multi-layered constructions of flex/rigid-flex boards, bondply is used between two conductive layers from different FCCL cores.

-Acrylic adhesives stay malleable even after its cured and are a good choice for dynamic applications.
-Epoxy adhesives are not preferred for dynamic operations as it cures hard.
-In a rigid-flex PCB design, the flexible region can use acrylic adhesive and the rigid region can use epoxy adhesives.
+Acrylic adhesives stay malleable even after they are cured and are a good choice for dynamic applications.
+Epoxy adhesives are not preferred for dynamic operations as they cure hard.
+In a rigid-flex PCB design, the flexible region can use acrylic adhesive, and the rigid region can use epoxy adhesives.

-Surface finish types: There are many different types of surface finishes that provide a solderable surface and prevent copper oxidation.
-Choose what suits best for your flex PCB based on the application.
+Surface finish types: Many different types of surface finishes provide a solderable surface and prevent copper oxidation.
+Based on the application, choose what best suits your flex PCB.
 The board surface is protected using coverlay, covercoat, photo-imaged dry film, and liquid photo-imaged polymer.

-Think about the placement of preliminary components (SMT or TH) placement and determine whether those components require stiffeners.
+Consider the placement of preliminary components (SMT or TH) and determine whether those components require stiffeners.
 Circuitry layout makes or breaks a PCB.
 Important layout design and routing considerations during flex PCB design include:

-- A large bend radius is preferable instead of sharp angles that shorten a board’s lifespan.
+- A large bend radius is preferable to sharp angles that shorten a board’s lifespan.

 - Curved traces cause lower stress than angled ones.